Kenote Finance Logo

 Service companies generally do not qualify, as there is no physical product involved.
 Lenders also prefer working with established businesses with a track record, as opposed to brand new startups.

-As with most financing options, purchase order funding comes with certain costs and fees, including:
+As with most financing options, purchase order funding comes with certain costs and fees:

 • Transaction fee = R5,000